mobify/mobifyjs/www/v2/docs/capturing.md

 ## `patchAnchorLinks()`

-On Firefox, links to anchors eg (`<a href="#foo">`) cause the browser to navigate, because Firefox considers the re-written document to be a different location.
+On Firefox, links to anchors eg (`<a href="#foo">`) cause the browser to navigate when using Capturing, because Firefox considers the re-written document to be a different location.

 If you have click handlers on such `a` tags, which do not call